Vibhav00/PasswordManager/README.md

 ## About 🔐✨

-Password Vault is the ultimate password management solution, offering premium features for free!
+Password Manager is the ultimate password management solution, offering premium features for free!
 With a focus on security, usability, and customization, this app ensures your sensitive information is safely encrypted and easily accessible.
-Whether you're managing a handful of passwords or dozens, Password Vault offers a seamless and visually stunning experience to keep your data protected.
+Whether you're managing a handful of passwords or dozens, Password Manager offers a seamless and visually stunning experience to keep your data protected.

 🔐 Top-Tier Security Features
 We use AES encryption to keep your passwords safe, ensuring top-level security.
 Plus, with PIN lock, biometric lock, and passkey support, you get multiple layers of protection for complete peace of mind.